JPaulMora/Pyrit/README.md

 # How to participate #

 You may want to read [this wiki-entry](https://github.com/JPaulMora/Pyrit/wiki/ExtendPyrit) if interested in porting Pyrit to new hardware-platform.
-Contributions or bug reports should be submitted as [Issues] (https://github.com/JPaulMora/Pyrit/issues).
+Contributions or bug reports you should [submit an Issue] (https://github.com/JPaulMora/Pyrit/issues).